Datacolor-Inc/Atlas/README.md

 **Datacolor Atlas** addresses this **“last mile”** need by providing a **consistent and reusable way to build, orchestrate, and deploy agentic workflows** across diverse environments.

----

 ## What

 Datacolor Atlas is a **modular framework of reusable components** and its key components include

 - **Agent Runtime SDK** – Lightweight libraries to bootstrap conversational or autonomous agents.
-- **MCP Server Kit** – Templates to stand up MCP servers on any hyperscaler, with automation for tool and tool-definition onboarding.
+- **[MCP Server Kit](mcp-server/README.md)** – Templates to stand up MCP servers on any hyperscaler, with automation for tool and tool-definition onboarding.
-- **Tool & Tool Definition Library** – A library to rapidly define/deploy tools and standardize request/response formats across integration points.
+- **Tool & Tool Definition Library (coming soon)** – A library to rapidly define/deploy tools and standardize request/response formats across integration points.
+- **[DocuAssist](docuassist/README.md)** - **AI Document Intelligence Solution Accelerator** that revolutionizes how organizations manage, process, and gain insights from unstructured document data.

 These components have already proven integral in enabling workflows that **read, write, and trigger actions** in many business-critical applications like SAP, Salesforce, Informatica, Atlassian, etc..

 This framework complements—rather than replaces—open-source agent frameworks such as **LangChain** or **Strand**.

----

 ## How This Helps Us